What if we had a tool that blocks any kind of GIFs that are dangerous for people with photosensitive epilepsy from the web?

 Reading and analyzing the guidelines from Web Content Accessibility Guidelines (W3.org) may seem simple but it was maybe the most valuable step we took.
 Together with the TV guidelines from Office of Communications (ofcom.org) which were also really helpful for getting a more complete idea of what the problem is, Alex started developing an algorithm which it would help us bring the project in life.

-What causes this problem in Web?
+What causes this problem on the Web?

 The speed or flicker of the flashing (light)